Principal Investigator

 Mechanical Engineering

-Jinyoung is a mechanical engineering masters thesis student in the Anatomical Engineering Group.
+Jinyoung is a Mechanical Engineering masters thesis student in the Anatomical Engineering Group.
 He graduated from Yonsei University in 2022 with a BS in Mechanical Engineering.
 During his undergraduate studies, he conducted research on acoustic tweezers to develop techniques to rotate and position cylindrical nanoparticles.
 In the Anatomical Engineering Group, he is currently working on developing an engineering model for the orbicularis oculi muscle.
 His research will contribute to the development of implantable electronic stimulation devices for people with facial paralysis.

 Amin Khatibi